A latte or cafe latte has become a pretty popular espresso based coffee drink around the globe.

 coffee, whole milk

-Sugar content: 16 grams (per 16 ounces).Compare Sugar Content
+Sugar content: 16 grams (per 16 ounces).Compare sugar levels of other drinks

 Similar ItemsBiggby Creamy Lattes 100mg

 Latte contains 9.62 mgs of caffeine per fluid ounce (32.55mg/100 ml).